aleksa3009/DemoblazeTesting/TestCases/DemoBlaze_Test_Cases.md

 **Title:** Verify "Add to cart" alert on Android
 **Preconditions:** On product listing
 **Test Steps:**
-1. Tap "Add to cart".
+1. Tap "Add to cart" for an item.
 **Expected Results:**
-- Confirmation alert fully visible and dismissible.
+- Confirmation alert appears centered and fully visible.
 **Priority:** High
 **Type:** Functional